Urban Ark – Manawa Taiao

 Trapping, weeding, planting natives and creating a bug-friendly back garden are all excellent ways to promote native biodiversity.
 But it doesn’t end there.

 New Zealand is a country of dog and cat lovers.
 Living with a companion animal is a very fine thing, but they can have a significant impact on our native biodiversity.
-We’re keen to promote responsible pet ownership, so please check out our advice on looking after your cats and dogs.
+We’re keen to promote responsible pet ownership.

 Report illegal dumping